 The programme enhances the employability of students in a variety of different settings and features innovative assessment strategies that produce confident, critical and adaptable graduates.
 This programme offers students a wide range of learning opportunities to diversify skills to meet the needs of the current climate.
-A key feature is the opportunity at Level 4 and Level 5 to engage in modules which develop the students in both specialist areas such as learning needs, multiagency working, safeguarding, policy and practice and to develop the transferable skills to enable employability in Early Childhood practice such as education, childcare, health and social care.
+A key feature is the opportunity at Level 4 and Level 5 to engage in modules which develop the students in both specialist areas such as learning needs, multi-agency working, safeguarding, policy and practice and to develop the transferable skills to enable employability in the education sector.

-5. Support for students and their learning
+Support for students and their learning